 We depend entirely on private donations to fund our work.

-By supporting the Refugee Language Program, you will be offering refugees access to these important opportunities, and giving our new friends the chance to make a home in Australia.
+By supporting the Refugee Language Program, you will be offering refugees access to important opportunities, and giving asylum seekers and refugees the chance to make a home in Australia.